decentraland/documentation/content/creator/worlds/about.md

 - The total size of the scene must be less or equal to 100 MB
 - The scene has no parcel limitations (since January 2023)

 Some of the Worlds deployed to the Foundation's Worlds Content Server may be eligible for being listed in Decentraland Places.
+See [Places - Worlds]({{< ref "/content/creator/places/faq.md#worlds" >}}).

 If you wish to opt-out from your Worlds being indexed in Places, you can add the following section in your `scene.json`:

 ```json
 {